 Asda can trace its roots back to two Yorkshire brothers, Peter and Fred Asquith, and a group of Yorkshire farmers who formed Hindell's Dairies in the 1920s.
-In 1965, Asquith and Dairies joined forces to become Asda.
+In 1965, Asquith and Hindell’s Dairies joined forces to become Asda.
 In 1999, Asda was acquired by Walmart, and in recent years, has grown to become Britain's second largest supermarket.
 In 2018, Walmart and Sainsbury’s announced the proposed combination of Sainsbury’s and Asda to create one of the UK’s leading grocery, general merchandise and clothing retail groups.
 To learn more about the proposed combination, go here.

 Supercentres bring together the best of Walmart and all of the things Asda is known for – the widest range, best value and friendliest service in the business.
 It acts as a local shop but also attracts customers from further afield.
 On average, Asda Supercentres sales areas are approximately 85,000 sq. ft. and sell nearly 40,000 products.